-In addition, in accordance with the restricted stock remuneration system approved at the said Annual General Shareholders' Meeting, the Company delivered 39,330 Company shares to three Directors other than those who are Audit and Supervisory Committee Members of the Company (excluding External Directors) in June 2023, as restricted stock remuneration for the 160th term (the current fiscal year).
+In addition, in accordance with the restricted stock remuneration system approved at the said Annual General Shareholders' Meeting, the Company delivered 44,625 Company shares to three Directors other than those who are Audit and Supervisory Committee Members of the Company (excluding External Directors) in June 2024, as restricted stock remuneration for the 161st term (the current fiscal year).
+(Including one person who was newly appointed as a Director other than the Audit and Supervisory Committee Member (excluding External Directors) after the grant and the number of shares delivered as compensation for the execution of his duties).

-Furthermore, in accordance with the performance-based stock remuneration system approved at the said Annual General Shareholders' Meeting, the Company plans to deliver 6,907 Company shares to two Directors other than those who are Audit and Supervisory Committee Members of the Company (excluding External Directors) in June 2024, as performance-based stock remuneration for the 160th fiscal year (the current fiscal year).
+Furthermore, in accordance with the performance-based stock remuneration system approved at the said Annual General Shareholders' Meeting, the Company plans to deliver 11,715 Company shares to three Directors other than those who are Audit and Supervisory Committee Members of the Company (excluding External Directors) in June 2025, as performance-based stock remuneration for the 161st fiscal year (the current fiscal year).

-Please refer to the Notice of the 160th Annual General Shareholders' Meeting "Business Report, 2.
-Current state of the Company, (1) Matters relating to Directors, (viii) Matters relating to performance-based compensation, etc." and the said notice "Business Report, 2.
-Current state of the Company, (1) Matters relating to Directors, (ix) Content of nonmonetary compensation, etc." for information regarding the restricted stock remuneration system and performance-based stock remuneration system approved at the 158th Annual General Shareholders' Meeting held on June 29, 2022.
+Please refer to the Notice of the 161st Annual General Shareholders' Meeting "Business Report, Current state of the Company, 1.
+Matters relating to Directors, (4) Compensation etc. for Directors and Executive Officers, etc. (iii) Matters relating to performance-based compensation, etc." and the said Notice "Business Report, Current state of the Company, 1.
+Matters relating to Directors, (4) Compensation etc. for Directors and Officers, etc. (iv) Matters related to non-monetary compensation, etc." for information regarding the restricted stock remuneration system and performance-based stock remuneration system approved at the 158th Annual General Shareholders' Meeting held on June 29, 2022.